zleonov/unchecked-java/README.md

 Unchecked Java
 ===============
-Offering the capability to treat checked exceptions as unchecked and write check-exception safe lambdas.
+Offering the capability to treat checked exceptions as unchecked and write checked-exception-friendly lambdas.

 Overview
 --------